Anshu122006/lottie_animation/README.md

 # lottie_animation
-an app that lets you uploadlottie animations
+an app that lets you upload lottie animations